KarolisNakutavicius/BankingServiceCRUD/README.md

 docker run -p 80:80 name

-Open 'localhost/swagger' to manipulate data
+Open `localhost/swagger` in a browser to manipulate data